Last Updated on April 15, 2022

 To use Jesus’ words to say that Jesus said “John was not the Elijah to come” on the account that “THEY did not receive him as such” would also disqualify anyone as Elijah today because THEY do not accept today’s Elijah’s as even holy men yet alone some great prophet.
-THEY at least did receive John as a prophet and a holy man.
-Jesus did not say that John was not the Elijah to come on account that THEY did not receive him as such.
-Jesus made the point that THEY missed out on the Elijah to come because THEY did not receive John as fulfilling that scripture.
-Is that what we have done?
-Missed out on who Elijah was because some Elijah wannabe does not accept John as “the Elijah to come” and teaches others to do the same so that he can claim the title?
+THEY at least did receive John as a prophet and a holy man (Matt 14:5).

 The Revelation of Jesus

-Jesus clearly declared that John was the Elijah to come.
-Jesus further explained that those who did not believe that John was “the Elijah that was to come” missed out on the revelation because “Elijah has indeed come” [Mk 9:13].
-Jesus tells His disciples, THEY that did not accept this truth are therefore THEY missed out on it.
+Jesus clearly declared that John was the Elijah to come (Matt 11:14-15).
+Jesus further explained that those who did not believe that John was “the Elijah that was to come” missed out on the revelation because “Elijah has indeed come“ (Mark 9:13).
+Jesus tells His disciples, that they that did not accept this truth are therefore the they that missed out on it.

-Why are they twisting of the scriptures?
-It is to make themselves out to be some great one [Acts 8:9]?
+Why are they twisting the scriptures?
+Is it to make themselves out to be some great one (Acts 8:9)?
 For what does it profit the Church today if John was not Elijah and another man is?
-One thing you can be sure or, anyone claiming that there is an Elijah Messenger to come is not pointing out someone other than themselves to be this Elijah Messenger.
+One thing you can be sure of, anyone claiming that there is an Elijah Messenger to come is not pointing out anyone other than themselves to be this Elijah Messenger.
 They are blowing their own trumpet to get glory from men (Matt 6:2).

 Why Look Ye For Another?

-Jesus said, “Elijah has indeed come”.
+Jesus said, “Elijah has indeed come” (Mark 9:13).
 Why then are some looking for another (Matt 11:3)?
 Or telling you to look for another?
-Because some wish to be some great one [Acts 8:9], an Elijah, to be a Sign to the world or to the body of Christ.
+Because some wish to be some great one (Acts 8:9), an Elijah, to be a Sign to the world or to the body of Christ.
 This is the common Messianic Complex that brings us many Elijah’s, Moses’, and Jesus’ today, and most of them end up in Israel, specifically Jerusalem.
-It is termed the Jerusalem Syndrome because of this.
-Brother Stair still preaches to this day that, “Elijah must first come”.
-He further says that “I’m not going to argue with you believing that I am Elijah” .
+The same destination that Brother Stair has his sights on.

 The Great and Dreadful Day of the Lord